Reza-HZ/CKG-PowerD/README.md

 python PDSGeneFinderV1.py -i input_graph.graphml -s PDS_SIZE -o output_file.txt -p is_parallel

-Replace script.py with the actual filename of the code, and the following parameters:

 -i or --Input_filename: Path to the input graph file in GraphML format.